starrieste/dwu/README.md

 # DWU - Daily Wallpaper Updater

-DWU is a CLI tool that updates your desktop wallpaper daily to the latest anime wallpaper from [wallpaper-a-day.com](https://wallpaper-a-day.com)
+DWU is a CLI tool that updates your desktop wallpaper each day to the latest anime wallpaper from [wallpaper-a-day.com](https://wallpaper-a-day.com)
 The code for X11 is there, but I haven't tested it.
 If you run into an issue, please make an issue on this repository.
 Or if you know how to fix it, a PR would be amazing.